 I describe what happened to help others prepare and make decisions on how they want to handle their miscarriage.
 If you are squeamish, please skip the details.

 I prayed and painfully hoped for a husband for over a decade.
-Finally God answered my prayers and I married my wonderful husband Keith at the age of 37.
-Although older, we still had to put off trying for our first baby due to employment struggles and moving around the country 3 times with various job offers.
-Eventually we settled in North Carolina and started looking for our first home.
+Finally God answered my prayers and I married my wonderful husband at the age of 37.
+Although older, we still had to put off trying for our first baby due to employment struggles and moving around the country with various job offers.
+Eventually we settled down and started looking for our first home.

 During escrow is when we found out we were pregnant with our first.
 I couldn’t believe how easily we had gotten pregnant!
 I remember thinking “the road to marriage was so hard, is God really going to let me have a baby this easy?”
 I kept taking pregnancy tests because I just couldn’t believe it.

 My first appointment was at 8 weeks.
 After confirming my pregnancy, they ushered me into the ultrasound room.
 I was so excited I got to see my baby!
 It didn’t take long though before my excitement turned a dark corner.

 The ultrasound technician said she saw my baby but there was no heartbeart.
 Honestly I didn’t understand what that meant.
 Before I could ask, she said she had to take some measurements.
 Eventually she said my baby measured 7 weeks and 1 day, that she was sorry, and that the doctor would prescribe me pills or schedule surgery.
 What?!
 I still didn’t understand everything.
 I had so many questions but was afraid to ask.
 I was ushered to a waiting area before seeing the doctor and frantically searched my phone for “7 weeks and no heartbeat”.
 I found nothing good.